Before Hiring a Holiday Baby Sitter, Check This List Twice

 It’s why everyone should be on the same page before mom and dad depart.

-The latest C.S.
+A 2017 C.S.
 Mott Children’s Hospital National Poll on Children’s Health underscores that need.
 The poll, which surveyed parents with children up to age 5, found that fewer than half consistently provide sitters with their phone number.
 Even fewer share an emergency contact or the number of a doctor or nearby hospital.

 The poll also surveyed adults without children.
 One-third of that group had no fears about being an impromptu baby sitter, but others cited concerns that included choking, head injury and a lack of basic knowledge about a young child’s needs.